alexsaunderswps/User-Guides/finished/English/markdown_files/recommended_headset_settings.md

      - Press the **headset power button** again to wake the headset
      - Press the **Meta-logo button** on the right hand controller
      - Select **"Quit"** on the App management window
+<div style="page-break-after: always;"></div>

 2. **Open the Quick Settings Menu**
    - Click the **button that displays time, WiFi strength, and battery level** on the left Menu Bar
-   - *A new floating window should appear displaying Quick Menu Settings*
+   - *A new floating window should appear, displaying Quick Menu Settings*
-<div style="page-break-after: always;"></div>

 3. **Open the Settings Menu**
    - Click **"Settings"** in the top right of the Quick Settings Menu display
-   - *A new floating window should appear displaying headset Settings*
+   - *A new floating window should appear, displaying headset Settings*
-   - *Some options will not be visible until you scroll the left-hand list of setting catagories*
+   - *Some options will not be visible until you scroll the left-hand list of setting categories*
    - *Joysticks on either controller will allow you to scroll when the aiming reticle is hovered over the list*

 ### General Settings